w3cping/blog-posts/adding-permissions.md

    * transparency: notice for ongoing, background or not-just-in-time actions can be challenging, but ambient notice and asynchronous notice are some options.
 Without that notice, a user who granted permission in the past and forgot (or someone else granted the permission on their device, or a device had multiple users, or the user previously made a decision in a different context) will not have effective means to update their choices.

    * revocability: easy access to withdraw permission is generally useful but especially important in cases of ongoing permission.

+   * limited duration: permissions should be for a limited duration, as people's attitudes and conditions change.
+Consider ensuring that the permission expires after a reasonable time period - months or less rather than years.

 5. How will users understand how collected personal data will be used, who has access to it, how long it will be retained and how they can access or delete it?